Have a question that's not answered here? Send it to us and we'll answer it ASAP »

 What was the Lifetime Warranty Policy?

 The Lifetime Warranty was provided by Bridge City Tool Works, Inc when the company first started.
 That corporation was involuntarily dissolved in July of 2002 due to financial difficulties and as such the Lifetime Warranty Policy ended in July 2002.
 In November 2002, the assets of Bridge City Tool Works were acquired by a new company but they elected not to initiate the Lifetime Warranty Policy again.
-The new owners of Bridge City Tool Works, Harvey Industries, has a 100% satisfaction guarantee.
+The new owners of Bridge City Tool Works, Harvey Industries, has a 100% satisfaction guarantee on all new tools purchased.
 If you are not 100% satisfied with your purchase, simply return the item to the selling dealer within 90 days after receipt for a merchandise exchange or full refund (excludes shipping costs).
 Tools returned 90 days after delivery are processed under our Return/Repair Policy.

 What was a "blem" tool?

 A "blem" tool stands for blemished and were functionally identical to their full price counterparts but did not pass the vigorous cosmetic inspections.
 Only a slight cosmetic difference turned an otherwise perfect tool into a blem.
 All "blems" carried a full 90-day unconditional money-back guarantee.
 They never occured in great quantities and were reduced in price.
 Unfortunately, we did not know what the blem was on each tool.
 Usually, it was a scratch in the metal or wood or slight discoloration.
 It never affected the functionality of the tool.